kalamuna/toggle_summary/README.md

 toggle_summary
 ==============

-Provides a field formatter to render out both the summary/trimmed and then the full version.
+A Drupal 7 module that provides a field formatter to toggle between the summary/trimmed and the full version of a body field.